Light therapy is generally safe. If side effects occur, they're usually mild and short lasting. They may include:

 When to use caution

+It's best to be under the care of a health professional while using light box therapy.
 It's always a good idea to talk to a doctor before starting light therapy, but it's especially important if:

 - You have a condition that makes your skin especially sensitive to light, such as systemic lupus erythematosus